History of the First Church in Jerusalem

 First 100 Years, the five ‘Apostolic See’

-The ‘Apostolic See’ are churches established by the apostles or their close associates.
+The ‘Apostolic See’ is the church established by the apostles or their close associates.
 At least 25 churches were established during the apostolic age.
 Author Tertullian wrote in 180 A.D. four—Corinth, Philippi, Ephesus, and Rome (Jerusalem was destroyed in 70 A.D.).

-List of early (mostly independent) Christian centers established during the apostolic years
+List of early Christian centers during the apostolic years

 Italy (Outside Rome)